-- 5. The trustee of Union Township, upon the granting of such application for assistance in the disposing of the decedent's body, shall not pay more than a total sum of Two Thousand seven Hundred Dollars \$2700.00, which shall include the opening and closing of a grave, if the body is to be buried. - 6.
-As Superintendent of the disposition of the body in question, the Trustee shall give priority consideration to funeral directors with places of business located in Union Township.
-Mon is the ty - 7.
-It is contemplated that the disposition of the bodies of infants and people who are not adults should cost less than the disposition of adult bodies.
-Decisions as to amounts to be spent of such costs (up to \$1,500.00) shall be made by the Trustee of Union Township. - 8.
-Nothing herein shall be construed so as to require the Trustee to pay the entire sum of \$2,700.00. - 9.
-The township trustee may not cremate a deceased individual if: - (a.) the deceased individual; or - (b.) a surviving family member of the deceased individual; has objected in writing to cremation.

-Decisions as to amount to be spent of such costs (up to \$2,700.00) shall be made by the Trustee of Union Madis in Township.

-10. The township shall not be responsible for funeral and burial expenses of individuals that qualify for burial benefits from Medicaid as described IC 12-14-17.
+- 1. The deceased individual must be a resident of Coal Creek Township, Montgomery County. - 2.
+The family of such indigent shall apply for assistance to the trustee of Coal Creek Township prior to the contracting with any funeral home, person, or organization for the disposition of said decedent body.
+Disposition of the body prior to the family of the deceased applying to the Coal Creek Township Trustee may result in such assistance being denied.
+It should be noted that the person making application is responsible for verifying eligibility and a signed affidavit is required.
+A death certificate will be required. - 3.
+If the township trustee determines that the deceased individual is a resident of another township in Indiana, the township trustee shall notify the trustee of that township. - 4.
+In event such an application for assistance is granted by the Coal Creek Township Trustee, the Trustee shall become the superintendent of the disposition of the body, and shall have the final responsibility as to - such bodies disposition.
+Consideration shall be given to the desires of the family when the trustee deems that such desires are practical and reasonable. - 5.
+The trustee of Coal Creek Township, upon granting of such application for assistance in the disposing of the decedent's body, shall not pay more than the total sum of Two Thousand Five Hundred Dollars[\$2500.00] - which shall include the opening and closing of the grave, if the body is to be buried. - 6.
+As Superintendent of the disposition of the body in question, the Trustee shall give priority consideration - to funeral directors with places of business in Montgomery County. - 7.
+It is contemplated that the disposition of the body of infants and people who are not adults should cost less than the disposition of adult bodies.
+Decisions as to amounts to be spent of such costs [up to\$1500.00] - shall be made by the Trustee of Coal Creek Township. - 8.
+Nothing herein shall be construed so as to require the Trustee to pay the entire sum \$2,500.00. - 9.
+The township trustee may not cremate a deceased individual if: [a] the deceased individual; or[b] a surviving family member of the deceased individual: has objected in writing to cremation.
+Decisions as to amount to be spent of such costs [up to \$ 2,500.00] shall be made by the Trustee of Coal Creek Township. - 10.
+The Township shall not be responsible for funeral and burial expenses of individuals that qualify for burial benefits from Medicaid as described IC 12-14+17.